Efficiently Approximating Vertex Cover on Scale-Free Networks with Underlying Hyperbolic Geometry

-\begin{lemma} Let $G_P$ be a hyperbolic random graph with $n$ vertices in expectation, let $\mathbf{P}$ be a property, and let $c > 0$ be a constant, such that $\Pr[E(G_P, \mathbf{P})] = \mathcal{O}(|P|^{-c})$.
-Then, for a hyperbolic random graph $G'$ with $n$ vertices it holds that $\Pr[E(G', \mathbf{P})] = \mathcal{O}(n^{-c + 1/2})$. \end{lemma} \begin{proof} The probability that $G'$ has property $\mathbf{P}$ can be obtained by taking the probability that a hyperbolic random graph $G_P$ with $n$ vertices in expectation has it, and conditioning on the fact that \emph{exactly} $n$ vertices are produced during its sampling process.
+\end{lemma} \begin{proof} The probability that $G'$ has property $\mathbf{P}$ can be obtained by taking the probability that a hyperbolic random graph $G_P$ with $n$ vertices in expectation has it, and conditioning on the fact that \emph{exactly} $n$ vertices are produced during its sampling process.
 That is,

 This probability can now be computed using the definition for conditional probabilities, i.e.,